(I) Courses

 Internal Medicine 6-module-program: consists of 6 courses of 1 week duration each.

-To obtain the Certificate of Small Animal Veterinary Practice / Internal Medicine,
+To obtain the Certificate of Advanced Studies in Veterinary Medicine / Internal Medicine,

 25 ECTS credits (5 weeks of course attendance) need to be acquired, depending on which option you choose: